Does God exist to make me happy?

 “No; but I am the commander of the army of the Lord.
 Now I have come.”

 I missed it before, and maybe you did, too.
 Let me use The Message translation, because you’ll see it clearly:

 "And then this, while Joshua was there near Jericho: He looked up and saw right in front of him a man standing, holding his drawn sword.
 Joshua stepped up to him and said, “Whose side are you on—ours or our enemies’?”
 He said, “Neither.
 I’m commander of God’s army.
 I’ve just arrived.”

 What I want you to see is that the Commander essentially says, “I don’t work for you or against you.
 I work for God.”
 That’s pivotal, because therein lies the revelation.
 God doesn’t work for me, or against me.
 He works for His own glory.

-God exists for His glory, not my happiness.
+God exists for His glory,

 Another angle we can use to view this point is:

 God doesn’t exist for my happiness.
 I don’t exist for my happiness.
 I exist for God’s glory.